Hike Idea Near Tokyo: Mt. Nokogiri

 The mountain has an elevation of 329.5 meters but allows you to choose between 2 trails of 1h30 that takes you to the top or taking a ropeway halfway up.
 The hikes can be pretty intense, so it might be a good idea to choose the ropeway when going with your kids!
 When reaching the top by ropeway, there is still some hiking to do but way less difficult and with, of course, breathtaking views.

-As the mountain has an elevation of 329.5 meters, we elect to take the ropeway halfway up.
-This was a good call, as the path immediately takes a steep and, at times, muddy rise.
-A free map is available at the ropeway station, and following it leads to a trail along the ragged-tooth profile of the mountain.
+Our family elected to take the ropeway halfway up and this was a good call, as the path immediately takes a steep and, at times, muddy rise.
+A free map is available at the ropeway station, and following it leads to a trail along with the ragged-tooth profile of the mountain.
 The trail is constructed mostly of concrete steps.
 With little consistency in size or shape, these steps make the going hard, but the rewards are great.

-Ahead, a long line of hikers are getting their “I’m the king of the world” moment by hanging over a safety rail, into the void, the wind racing up into their faces.
+Ahead, a long line of hikers is getting their “I’m the king of the world” moment by hanging over a safety rail, into the void, the wind racing up into their faces.
 Our map identifies the outlook as “View of Hell.”
-Being a little disturbed by this and slightly agoraphobic, we forgo the pleasure, and start the descent down the other side of the mountain.
+Being a little disturbed by this and slightly agoraphobic, we forgot the pleasure and start the descent down the other side of the mountain.